 Useful Information for Glasgow and Manchester

 Start your journey in Glasgow.
-Glasgow (Gaelic: Glaschu, Scots: Glesga) is the largest city in Scotland and the fourth-largest in the UK; with a population of about 600,000 in the city itself and over 2,000,000 if the surrounding towns of the Clydeside conurbation are taken into account.
+Glasgow (Gaelic: Glaschu, Scots: Glesga) is the largest city in Scotland and the fourth-largest in the UK; with a population of about 625,000 (2018) in the city and 1,700,000 in the urban agglomeration (2018).
 Located at the west end of Scotland's Central Belt on the banks of the River Clyde, Glasgow's historical importance as Scotland's main industrial centre has been challenged by decades of socio-economic and political change alongside various regeneration efforts.
 Despite this, Glasgow remains one of the nation's key economic centres outside of London.
 Glasgow was awarded the European titles of City of Culture (1990), City of Architecture and Design (1999) and Capital of Sport (2003).
 In 2008, Glasgow became the second Scottish city to join the UNESCO Creative Cities initiative when it was named as a UNESCO City of Music.
 In preparing its bid, Glasgow counted an average of 130 music events a week; ranging from pop and rock to Celtic music and opera.
 The city has transformed itself from being the once mighty industrial powerhouse of Britain to a centre for commerce, tourism, and culture.
 It was the host city for the successful Commonwealth Games in 2014.
 Glasgow has become one of the most visited cities in the British Isles, and visitors will find a revitalised city centre, the best shopping outside London without a doubt, excellent parks and museums (the majority of which are free), and easy access to the Scottish Highlands and Islands.